mm

 It is now easier than ever to acquire smart technology.
 Consumers and businesses can purchase smart devices almost everywhere.
 But companies commonly fail when they move beyond creating a product or app.
 Adoption at scale pushes them far outside their traditional capabilities because narrowly focused platforms don’t allow them to ingest data and analyze it at scale.

-Getting Familiar With the Smart Product Development Process
+Getting Familiar with the Smart Product Development Process

 Make Sure You Integrate Your Platform With Existing Workflows